egonw/create-bridgedb-metabolites/README.md

-Create BridgeDB Identity Mapping files
+Create BridgeDb Identity Mapping files
 ======================================

-This groovy script creates a Derby file for BridgeDB [1] for use in PathVisio, etc.
+This groovy script creates a Derby file for BridgeDb [1] for use in PathVisio, etc.

 The script has been tested with HMDB 3.6 [2], ChEBI 150, and Wikidata from September 2016.